bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 </br>

 If we want to draw a conclusion from this, I would say we need to look not WHERE a function is called, but HOW a function is called.

+**But the most important: We do not have to look for the keyword "this" at the surroundings of where the function is decalred or called!**

 Well, we need to look at where a function is called because otherwise we can’t see who is calling it.